Diffractometer Axis Names#

 Custom Diffractometer class with automatic mapping

-Custom Diffractometer with additional axes where direct the mapping
+Custom Diffractometer with additional axes with directed mapping

 See also